|

 Rise early to summit Toubkal

-Rise when it's still dark, turn your head torch on and start climbing up and out of the valley.
-You’ll soon face steep, snowy slopes, ice and high winds as you make your way along the trail, but once you attain the ridge, your goal is in sight.
-Once you make it to the summit, soak in the view from the top, give yourself a pat on the back, then escape the whipping wind as you begin the long descent back to Imlil.
-From here, say farewell to the Atlas Mountains and drive back to your riad in Marrakech, where the night is yours to find a restaurant for couscous or a tasty tagine to celebrate, before collapsing into bed.
-DAY 5 (Monday 1st December)
+Rise when it's still dark, turn our head torches on and start climbing up and out of the valley.
+We'll soon face steep, snowy slopes, ice and high winds as we make our way along the trail, but once we attain the ridge, our goal is in sight.
+Once we make it to the summit, soak in the view from the top, give ourselves a pat on the back, then escape the whipping wind as we begin the long descent back to Imlil.
+From here, say farewell to the Atlas Mountains and drive back to our riad in Marrakech, where the night is ours to find a restaurant for couscous or a tasty tagine to celebrate, before collapsing into bed. |

 Food and AccommodationWHAT IS THE FOOD LIKE?